Voluntary Interruption of Study – all students

 • significant syllabus changes are not likely to occur during the period of interruption such as to make it difficult for the student to resume their studies.

 Schools may wish to consider or request supporting evidence for instance from medical or counselling services before agreeing to an interruption.
+Students who wish to take time out of their course in order to undertake a placement should follow the guidance here.

 5. Implications for the Immigration Status of International Students in the UK

 If a student is from overseas and has student leave to remain in the UK, interruption of studies has serious implications for their immigration status and they are not permitted to remain in the UK if they are no longer studying.
 Students in this position should be advised to consult one of the immigration Advisers in the Visa and Immigration Team for immigration advice before submitting their interruption request to the Student Service Centre or equivalent office.
-A student's ability to repeat modules as detailed in paragraph 9 may be limited by immigration policy and this should be taken into account when considering a request for interruption.
+A student's ability to repeat modules in attendance as detailed in paragraph 9 may be limited by immigration policy and this should be taken into account when considering a request for interruption.

 6. Funding Issues